ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for Android/Proguard configuration.md

 ---
 title: Proguard configuration
-weight: 124
+weight: 136
-description: >-
-   You will find here, ProGuard description and configuration for Beagle.
+description: 'You will find here, ProGuard description and configuration for Beagle.'
 ---

 ---